KMKfw/kmk_firmware/docs/text_replacement.md

-# Text Replacement
+# String Substitution

-The Text Replacement module lets a user replace one typed sequence of characters with another.
+The String Substitution module lets a user replace one typed sequence of characters with another.
 If a string of characters you type matches an entry in your dictionary, it gets deleted and replaced with the corresponding replacement string.

 Potential uses: